mayurmohite1/mayurmohite1/README.md

 Software Development Engineer | Blockchain Engineer
 ---------------------------------------

 I’m a passionate and results-driven Software Development Engineer who enjoys turning complex challenges into impactful digital solutions.
-With a strong foundation in JavaScript, TypeScript, React and Nextjs I specialize in building dynamic, responsive, and user-friendly web applications that deliver real value.
+With a strong foundation in JavaScript, TypeScript, React and Nextjs.
+I specialize in building dynamic, responsive, and user-friendly web applications that deliver real value.

 I have a solid understanding of component-based architecture and strive to write clean, scalable, and maintainable code.
 My work is guided by performance, usability, and a thoughtful approach to user experience across all devices.